kanchantewary/learn-pyspark/notes/kafka.md

 acks=0: Producers wont wait for acknowledgement (possible data loss) acks=1: Producers would wait for acknowledgement from leader (limited data loss) acks=all: Producers would wait for acknowledgement from both leader and replicas (no data loss)
+3. If a topic does not exist, broker will create it first with default configuration (config/server.properties) i.e. number of partitions and replication factor.
+A warning will be thrown.

 #### Message Keys
 Producers can choose to send a key with the message.
 It can be anything (string, number e.g.).
 Kafka would ensure that all messages with a key goes to same partition (uses hashing).
 If key is null, round-robin partitioning is used.